 NHGRI data release and access policies for genomic sequence are consistent with NIH policies: Genomic Data Sharing [nih.gov].

 NHGRI data release policies for genome sequence data evolved from the original Bermuda and Ft.
 Lauderdale policies which were suited for the Human Genome Project data and organismal sequence data.
 With the advent of projects involving large numbers of samples from human subjects, this area is under continuous evaluation, much of it at the NIH, rather than the NHGRI level.
 See: http://grants.nih.gov/grants/guide/notice-files/NOT-OD-13-119.html for a discussion of the latest NIH policy proposals in this area.

-Data Release Policies for the NHGRI GSPNHGRI requires the LSAC, CMG, and CSER to release sequence and related data to appropriate databases, including GenBank/Short Read Archive and the assembly archive; dbGaP, and CGHub (for Cancer Genome Atlas data).
+NHGRI requires all programs and projects to release sequence and related data to appropriate databases, including GenBank/Short Read Archive and the assembly archive; dbGaP, and CGHub (for Cancer Genome Atlas data).
 NHGRI requires rapid pre-publication release of all organismal sequence data and assemblies, and also human data in a manner consistent with the terms of consent under which samples were collected.